Education in Vietnam: English as a second language

 Private language centers offering English as a second language are in high demand in the larger cities of Hanoi and Ho Chi Minh City.
+Examinations such as IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language), but especially IELTS, have become more popular means of verified International English examinations for universities and other ventures in Viet Nam.

 Stringent immigration/visa system is now being more strictly enforced (where previously the regulations were only enforced if visiting teachers fell foul of the criminal legal system).
 Now schools are routinely inspected for foreign teachers (ostensibly to ensure the tax codes are applied) and, as part of this process, degrees and teaching qualifications must be verified by the holder's embassy or relevant authority.
 Copies must be filed with immigration authorities.
-(Similar regulations for opening bank accounts and registration of residences of foreigners mean unqualified teachers remain but are often consigned to the "back-street" schools or may be susceptible to disreputable school owners and landlords.
-The penalties for abuse of these regulations are substantial with respect to rents or incomes of schools.)
+Similar regulations for opening bank accounts and registration of residences of foreigners mean unqualified teachers remain but are often consigned to the "back-street" schools or may be susceptible to disreputable school owners and landlords.
+The penalties for abuse of these regulations are substantial with respect to rents or incomes of schools.

 The country has implemented OECD guidelines to the education sector with respect to English language skills of high school and university graduates.
 This means that for high school graduates to apply for university entry, overseas study (high school or university), or graduate from an undergraduate university course, individuals must achieve an internationally recognised and standardised test of English (IELTS, TOEIC, TOEFL, etc., or sometimes worryingly "an equivalent, designed, created and marked by local instructors, with scores/levels varying from course/degree/university/institution).
-This recent development has caused further changes in this sector, attracting further experienced IELTS trainers, retaining existing trainers and creating demands for teacher training from such agencies as British Council and IDP.
+This recent development has caused further changes in this sector, attracting further experienced IELTS trainers, retaining existing trainers and creating demands for teacher training from such agencies as British Council and IDP."

-Limited job expectations

-During the 1990s, Vietnam reached a major increase in its economy–with annual GDP growth of 5 to 7 percent–as well as a rapid educational growth within the country.
-Ever since then, the net enrollment rates in Vietnam have increased at least 95 percent for primary and secondary schools.